Testing Causality in Scientific Modelling Software: Case Studies

 \subsubsection{Data Generation}

-When reasoning about infectiousness and the spread of COVID-19 using Covasim, there are several parameters that can affect this output.
+When reasoning about transmissibility and the spread of COVID-19 using Covasim, there are several parameters that can affect the output.
 These include the variant of the virus and population characteristics such as age and household size, with older populations being more susceptible to infection and higher household contacts leading to quicker viral spread.
-In Covasim these population characteristics cannot be specified directly, but can be indirectly altered by selecting a geographical location.
+These population characteristics cannot be specified directly, but can be indirectly altered by selecting a geographical location.

-For this scenario, we used four locations (Gambia, Mozambique, Bangladesh, and Oman) which are particularly distinct in terms of average age and household contacts.
-We wanted a collection of locations with both overlapping and non-overlapping age demographics and household sizes to enable comparison of the metamorphic test outcomes in combinations of these variables i.e. (many contacts, low age), (many contacts, high age), (few contacts, low age), (few contacts, high age) to improve our understanding of the model.

-We generate three sets of data here.
-First, we directly apply a conventional SMT approach to Covasim in which we execute the model 100 times with $\beta=0.016$ and $\beta=0.032$ for each location, before averaging and contrasting their respective cumulative infections.
-These results are shown in \Cref{table:metamorphic-test-results} and capture the true location-specific metamorphic test outcomes achieved by executing Covasim directly, as well as the average age and household contacts of each location.
+For this case study, we generate two sets of data.
+First, we directly apply a conventional SMT approach to Covasim in which we execute the model 30 times with $\beta=0.016$ and $\beta=0.02672$ for each location, before averaging and contrasting their respective cumulative infections.
+We select these values of $\beta$ as they correspond to the $\beta$ values for the Beta and Alpha variants of COVID-19 available in Covasim.

-Second, we simulate (uncontrolled) observational data.
-Instead of directly manipulating the $\beta$ parameter, we assign a different dominant variant to each location (Alpha, Beta, Delta, Gamma), each of which has its own specific $\beta$ value ($\beta_\alpha = 0.027, \beta_\beta = 0.016, \beta_\delta = 0.035, \beta_\gamma = 0.032)$.
-The challenge from a testing perspective is to try to establish the effect of doubling $\beta$, when there are several other confounding factors (location, age, contacts) that could also affect the number of infections.
-Following this approach, we generate 10,000 input configurations by uniformly sampling a location and, based on that location, assign its dominant variant with $75\%$ probability and uniformly sampled one of the remaining variants with $25\%$ probability.
-We then run each input configuration once and record the outputs.

-Finally, to introduce counterfactuals, we remove $\beta=0.032$ from the observational data, meaning that there are no observed data that explicitly include a doubling of the $\beta$ value.
-Therefore, any attempts to answer questions concerning the impact of doubling $\beta$ would need to reason about unobserved events -- i.e \emph{counterfactuals}.